scipy-conference/scipy_proceedings/papers/eric_ma/manuscript.rst

 -----------

 The reception to ``pyjanitor`` has been encouraging thus far.
-Newcomer contributors to open source have made their maiden contributions to ``pyjanitor``, and experienced software engineers have also chipped in.
+Newcomer contributors to open source have made their first contributions to ``pyjanitor``, and experienced software engineers have also chipped in.
 Contributions from data scientists seeking a cleaner API for cleaning data have also been welcome.
 There is a salient lesson here: with open source tools,